CharlesSchimmel/qmk_firmware/users/elpfen/readme.md

                                  └────────┴────────┴────────┘                 └────────┴────────┴────────┘
 ```
-# Functions/Utility (FNC)
+## Functions/Utility (FNC)
+Utility keys and macros that are used relatively infrequently.

-- VMBDn/Up/Mut: Volume on regular tap, media on ctl+tap, brightness on
+- VMBDn/Up/Mut (Volume-Media-Brightness): Volume on regular tap, media on
-    shift-tap.
-On the pointy brace keys and which sorta point in the right
+    ctl+tap, brightness on shift-tap.
+They're put on the angle-bracket keys and
+    which sorta point in the right directions.
-    directions

 - Lock: Win-L on L key for mnemonic "Lock"
 - CAD/Unlok: Ctl-Alt-Delete on U for "Unlock"
 - Sleep: on S key for "Sleep"